 “Nobody has a score of 0/100, right?”

 Well, think again.
 A combination of factors can do your mobile site a lot of harm.
 Find a bad hosting provider, install WordPress on a crappy shared hosting platform, activate thirty plugins and upload a hundred non-optimized images to your blog and you are going to score badly.
-But these things can easily be fixed.
+Even huge sites with big budgets score badly.
+But these things can be fixed.
 Run PageSpeed Insights and other speed analyses tools and follow their advice.

 What can you do to improve your site speed?